Be1an001/vertex-ai-credit-card-fraud-case-study/docs/course-context.md

 \- the right interpretation

-\- realistic thinking about operational constraints
+\- realistic thinking about operational limits

-That is the main reason I chose to keep this project in my portfolio.
+For me, this project was a good practice example of applying course ideas in a real tool workflow.